World Day of Reconciliation and Healing From the Legacy of Enslavement

 Virginia Juneteenth Jazz & Heritage Reconciliation & Healing Concert, at the

 American Theatre, in Hampton, VA.
-The concert is a fund raiser for the Project 1619, Inc. First Africans
+The concert is a fund raiser for Project 1619, Inc. First Africans

 Reconciliation Monument Fund and is part of the

 International Juneteenth Jazz Concert Series.
-Richmond, Virginia
+The concert is dedicated to Richmond, Virginia

 natives and legendary jazz greats